Sienci-Labs/Resources/longmill/advanced/lm-adding-a-laser.md

 Putting a laser on your LongMill or any CNC machine can be a fun and useful tool in expanding your creativity.
 The LongMill fully supports the addition of a laser module.

+**Why a laser?** Because lasers focus down to a very small point, you can cut and engrave extremely small details that even small v-bits might have difficulty replicating.
+There are also some materials that lasers do well with that cutting can't achieve.

+Pros:

+- Ability to cut extremely fine details
+- No need for workholding
+- No cutting tools to wear out
+- Burnt engravings and edges provide a contrast against the base material

+Cons:

+- Creates smoke and is a fire hazard
+- Lasers can be very dangerous
+- Lasers leave a burned edge where it is engraving or cutting, which can be undesirable at times

+## Laser Safety

 Please note that lasers are very dangerous.
 Sienci Labs is not responsible for injury or damage caused by the use or installation of lasers.

-## Safety Recommendations

 <ul>
   <li>Always wear eye protection, specifically laser safety glasses with the correct Optical density (OD) to match your laser's wavelength range (nm)</li>